Skip to content

 def generate_crop_boxes(

-im_size: Tuple[int, ...], n_layers: int, overlap_ratio: float
+im_size: tuple[int, ...], n_layers: int, overlap_ratio: float

-) -> Tuple[List[List[int]], List[int]]:
+) -> tuple[list[list[int]], list[int]]:

-Generates crop boxes of varying sizes for multiscale image processing, with layered overlapping regions.
+"""Generate crop boxes of varying sizes for multiscale image processing, with layered overlapping regions.

 Args:

-im_size (Tuple[int, ...]): Height and width of the input image.
+im_size (tuple[int, ...]): Height and width of the input image.

 n_layers (int): Number of layers to generate crop boxes for.